matmsa27/movidesk-to-trello/README.md

  PS: `TRELLO_ID_LIST` refers the column on trello board that will be created the new cards.

-- To run this project you must need run the command:
+- To run this project you must need run this commands:
+ `cd movidesk-to-trello`
  `flask run`

  You can define the environemnts variables with a `.env` file or using the command `export TRELLO_ID_LIST=<value>`.